EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Proposed Methodology

-Algorithm \ref{alg: VFedMH} presents the pseudo codes of $\mathtt{VFedMH}$ for implementing multi-model training process.
-The party refers to the general terms of active party and passive party.
-We use a $l_0$ to represent the active party $a$ for convenience.
-Participants only have part of the features and need the assistance of other participants during the training process.
+Algorithm \ref{alg: EASTER} presents the pseudo-codes of EASTER for implementing multiple heterogeneous models training process.
+The party refers to the general terms of active party and passive parties. $l_0$ represents the active party.
+Participants only have the features subsets and need the assistance of other participants during the training process.
 In addition, the local model of the passive party does not have labels and cannot calculate the loss value of the heterogeneous local model, which requires the cooperation of the active party.

-The training process of one round of $\mathtt{VFedMH}$ mainly includes the following steps. \textit{Step 1 } (line 3 to line 5 of the Algorithm \ref{alg: VFedMH}) Each participant uses local data feature $D_{l_k}$ and local heterogeneous embedding network $h(\theta_{l_k}, D_{l_k})$ implement LocalEmbedding($l_k$) to obtain the local embedding $[E_{l_k}] = h(\theta_{l_k}, D_{l_k}) + (random)_{l_k}.$ \textit{Step 2} (line 7) The active party realizes the safe aggregation of global embedding by Eq. (\ref{eq: E}) and obtains the local data characteristics of all participants. \textit{Step 3} (lines 9 to 10) The participants calculate the prediction result $R_{l_k}$ from the global embedding E and the decision layer $p(\theta_{l_k}, E)$ of the heterogeneous network in parallel. \textit{Step 4} (lines 13 to 15) The active party calculates the loss value of participant $l_k$ from the loss function $LF(R_{l_k}, Y)$, the prediction $R_{l_k}$, and local labels. $LF(R_{l_k}, Y)$ chooses different loss functions by the task requirements.
-For instance, the cross-entropy or the logistic regression loss function can be chosen for classification tasks. \textit{Step 5} (lines 17 to 19) Each participant updates and optimizes the parameters of the local heterogeneous model according to the loss and the optimization method (e.g., SGD, SGD with momentum, Adagrad, and Adam).
+The training process of one round of EASTER mainly includes the following steps. \textit{Step 1 } (line 3 to line 5 of the Algorithm \ref{alg: EASTER}) Each participant uses local data feature $D_{l_k}$ and local heterogeneous embedding network $h(\theta_{l_k}, D_{l_k})$ to obtain the local blinded embedding $[E_{l_k}] = h(\theta_{l_k}, D_{l_k}) + r_{l_k}.$ \textit{Step 2} (line 6) The active party realizes the safe aggregation of global embedding by Eq. (\ref{eq: E}) and obtains the local data characteristics of all participants. \textit{Step 3} (lines 8 to 9) The participants calculate the prediction result $R_{l_k}$ from the global embedding E and the decision layer $p(\theta_{l_k}, E)$ of the heterogeneous network in parallel. \textit{Step 4} (lines 11 to 13) The active party calculates the loss value of participant $l_k$ from the loss function $LF(R_{l_k}, Y)$, the prediction $R_{l_k}$, and local labels. $LF(R_{l_k}, Y)$ chooses different loss functions by the task requirements.
+For example, the cross-entropy or the logistic regression loss function can be chosen for classification tasks. \textit{Step 5} (lines 13 to 15) Each participant updates and optimizes the parameters of the local heterogeneous model according to the loss and the optimization method (e.g., SGD, SGD with momentum, Adagrad, and Adam).
 After $T$ training rounds, we will obtain $C$ local heterogeneous models.
+Therefore, the EASTER model trains multi-heterogeneous models and safeguards the passive side's local embedding.
+EASTER enables the generation of multiple optimized heterogeneous models from a single training.